SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/3-order-confirmation-scripts.md

 **Note:** The on-site messaging feature also uses the `OpfCtaScriptsComponent` component.
 Order confirmation scripts are enabled when the `OpfCtaScriptsComponent` component is enabled on the Order Details page or the Order Confirmation page.
 On-site messaging is enabled when the `OpfCtaScriptsComponent` component is enabled on the Product Details page or the cart page.

-If you are using the [Spartacus Sample Data Extension](link), the Quick Buy component is already enabled.
-However, if you decide not to use the `spartacussampledata` extension, you can enable the Quick Buy CMS component manually through ImpEx.
+If you are using the [Spartacus Sample Data Extension](link), the `OpfCtaScriptsComponent` component is already enabled.
+However, if you decide not to use the `spartacussampledata` extension, you can enable the `OpfCtaScriptsComponent` component manually through ImpEx.

 ### Adding CMS Components Manually